HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_credentials.md

 ## Upgrading

 For CF212 and below upgrading to CF213 and beyond:
-- If the primary admin credentials have been changed for Core, the new credentials must also be set as the ConfigWizard credentials in your `custom-values`.yaml` before upgrading to (CF213 and beyond).
+- If the primary admin credentials have been changed for Core, the new credentials must also be set as the Config Wizard credentials in your `custom-values`.yaml` before upgrading to (CF213 and beyond).
 This means that `configWizardUser` and `configWizardPassword` under `security.core` needs to be updated to the current primary credentials **once**, followed by a Helm upgrade.
-After the Helm upgrade credentials can now be updated if needed, separately from the Core.
+After the Helm upgrade, Config Wizard credentials can now be updated if needed, separately from the Core.
+For more information see: [Persisted ConfigWizard Profile](../../deployment/manage/portal_admin_tools/cfg_wizard/configuration/persist_cw_profile.md).

 General Upgrade Recommendations:
 - Ensure that the current credentials are set properly in the Helm Values.
 See [Updating Credentials](#updating-credentials) to ensure that the credentials are properly set in the Helm before doing the upgrade.